Whom do you serve?

 Recently I was asked to conduct a leadership development program for a large, well-respected European firm.
-While their brand is known for quality, their local facility was struggling to produce that for which they are famous.
+While their brand is known for quality, their local facility was struggling to produce what they're famous for producing.

 I asked a roomful of 34 leaders a very simple question: Why do you exist?
-(I could have easily asked today’s question, whom do you serve?)
-With little surprise, I received 20 or more different responses, none of which proved to be the correct one.
+(I could have easily asked today’s question, Whom do you serve?)
+With little surprise, I received 20 or more different responses, none of them correct.
 The right answer was their customers.
 That facility exists to deliver high-quality performance and products to their customers, profitably.
 Short of that, they fail as an organization.

 I now had a far clearer understanding as to why this facility was struggling.
 They didn’t have a clue as to whom they were serving.
-The management team was extremely busy, many putting in 12-16-hour days, yet still they were failing at their basic mission of serving their customers well.
+The management team was extremely busy, many putting in 12- to 16-hour days, yet still they were failing at their basic mission of serving their customers well.
 How does this happen?

 Unfortunately this is not an uncommon story.
-Organizations and individuals alike often get so caught up in the execution of daily tasks, agendas, achieving their goals, that they quickly forget whom they are really serving and why.
+Organizations and individuals alike often get so caught up in the execution of daily tasks, agendas, achieving their goals, that they quickly forget whom they're really serving and why.

-Case in point, many a spouse has forged ahead with the success of their career to provide for their family, causing them to work long hours and travel many weeks and months of the year.
-In doing so, they sacrifice the most precious asset of a family: time spent in relationship.
-Often, many wake up to the truth a bit too late, only after the divorce or after the children have moved away to university.
+Case in point: Many spouses have forged ahead with the success of their career to provide for their family, causing them to work long hours and travel many weeks and months of the year.
+In doing so, they sacrifice their most precious asset: time spent in relationship with their family.
+Often, many wake up to the truth when it's too late, only after the divorce has gone through or the children have grown up and gone.

 So how about you?
 Do you know whom you serve and why?

-The great news is that if you have lost your way with regards to knowing whom you serve and why, there is hope!
+The great news is if you have lost your way with regards to knowing whom you serve and why, there's hope!